Contour is Cranking

 Along the way, Contour has also caught the attention of some big time players in the entertainment industry….like the NFL.
 Check out the below video of Michael Vick wearing a Contour camera during recent practice for the Pro Bowl.

 But at the end of the day, what’s best about Contour cameras is their ability to capture those epic moments in your life.
-Even (or especially) if it’s an Murom epic FAIL.
+Even (or especially) if it’s an epic FAIL.
 Thanks to Holly’s bf Ryan for this little gem.

 I’m glad to report that Ryan’s Contour camera survived this crash without a scratch, and Ryan’s back is feeling ok – with the help of lots of aspirin.